ShoheiAoyama/ouchinote/readme.md

 Tools for finding a custom-built housing company include [SUUMO Magazine](https://suumo.jp/edit/series/), a major advertising medium, and [SUUMO Net](https://suumo.jp/), a web service. chumon /), [HOME'S](https://www.homes.co.jp/iezukuri/), Media such as [Houzz](https://www.houzz.jp) are mainly used.
+However, these media often have a mechanism that allows highly visible advertisements to be placed by companies that have spent advertising costs.
-However, since these media are designed to be posted in places with high visibility from those that cost advertising, A housing company that has more financial power than the actual public evaluation has been recognized as a company that makes a good house.
+A housing company that has more financial power than the actual public evaluation has been recognized as a company that makes a good house.
-One of the reasons why people say, "If you don't build a house three times, you can't build a convincing house."
+People say, "If you don't build a house three times, you can't build a convincing house."
-I think that it is possible that such a housing company selection has failed.
+One of the causes is the failure to select a housing company like this.
-A housing company information medium based on public evaluation is needed.
+We need a service that can collect housing company information based on public evaluation.

 >When collecting information on a housing company that interests you, it is difficult to manage the information.
 >
 Housing companies hold various events and seminars to let them know how to build their own homes.
 Participate in various events to gather more information for comparison, It is not easy to manage which company the information collected belongs to.
 In fact, when I served a customer at a custom-built housing company, it was difficult to manage the information I collected,